ALCC01/nodeogram/docs/quickstart.rst

 .. warning::

-    A ``message`` event will be emitted even if a command or a service message event is triggered!
+    A ``message`` event will be emitted even if a service message event is triggered!
 Make sure to not produce unintended behaviors

 ********